How to Write the Coalition Application Essay 2019-20

 This prompt requires students to have a lot of self-awareness about who they are, and where they’ve come from.
 Perhaps more than any other prompt, it requires deep self-reflection.

 It might be helpful to refer to this as the ‘values in action’ prompt.
-Sure, a student has an impressive resume of extracurricular activities and community service – but can they demonstrate that they’ve made a real and lasting impact in something they’ve done?
+Sure, a student has an impressive resume of extracurricular activities and community service – but can they demonstrate that they’ve made a real and lasting impact through something they’ve done?

 Again, this essay is only as good as the story that a student chooses to tell.
 And a good story needs a powerful narrative, high stakes and relevant examples.